-The Plan is a defined contribution plan generally available to certain employees of Occidental Petroleum Corporation (Oxy, or the employer), a Delaware corporation, and participating subsidiaries (collectively, the Company).
 The Plan is intended to be a tax-qualified plan containing a qualified cash or deferred arrangement and employee stock ownership plan.
 The Plan is subject to the provisions of the Employee Retirement Income Security Act of 1974, as amended (ERISA).